skyha27/projects/README.md

-# Skyler Hall - Software Engineer
+# Skyler Hall - ScB Computer Engineering
 Hello!
 Since most of my project experience comes from coursework, the majority of my repositories are private.
 However, I've included links to the relevant repositories here for you to view my work.
 Thank you for understanding.

 ## About Me